keb/keb.now.sh/content/new-blog.md

 **EDIT 2:**
 I have completely ditched Netlify CMS in favor of prose.io.
 While there is an extra step in that I have to manually add the front-matter to every content file, the control I have over the site repository is refreshing, the editor is leagues ahead of Netlify CMS, and the speed is really remarkable.
 Using the `page.slug` variable from zola, I'm able to quickly reference the appropriate URL for any given content `.md` file in prose.io.
 Consider me almost perfectly satisfied.
 As I said before, I may consider contributing to prose.io in the future.
 It truly is a great project, and I'm sad to see its current state.

+**EDIT 3:**
+After using prose.io for about a week and loving its editor, I've decided to just use the built-in Markdown editor included with Github, due to the constant authorization issues I have with prose.io